-- 1. Abstract (250 words or less): A condensed summary of a project that allows a reader to get the idea of a project's goal and outcome without having to read the entire document. - 2.
+- 1. Title page. provide a title that summarizes your project.
+Examples: - a.
+MYCincinnati's Shift to Online Instruction: A Brief on Attaining Equity in Educational Technology - b.
+Development of a Website for the University of Cincinnati Student-Run Free Clinic - c.
+Educating Volunteer-Interns on Social Determinants of Health and Health Disparities that Affect Patients at Crossroad Health Center - 2.
+Abstract (250 words or less): A condensed summary of a project that allows a reader to get the idea of a project's goal and outcome without having to read the entire document. - 3.
 Background/significance (3-5 pages): Review the background literature that is relevant to the mission of your agency and your specific project.
 For example, in the case of addiction services: - What defines addiction?
 What types of substance abuse does your agency deal with? - What is the problem of addiction from a 'big picture' perspective (ie nationally, or worldwide)? - What is the scope of the problem locally? - Why does this problem exist (i.e. what are the economic or societal factors that contribute to this situation?
-Are there health disparities that impact this problem?) - What solutions are needed? this last section should lead the reader directly into the project aims. i.e. your aims should address a small part of what you have stated to be the need. - 3.
+Are there health disparities that impact this problem?) - What solutions are needed? this last section should lead the reader directly into the project aims. i.e. your aims should address a small part of what you have stated to be the need. - 4.
 Project aims (1/2 page): List 1-3 aims that you pursued during the semester.
 List each aim as a short title, using strong verbs that can be linked to clear outcomes.
 For example: "create, design, assemble, select, determine, apply, demonstrate, calculate, explain, write etc".
 Avoid vague language like "know, appreciate, hope, understand, appreciate, etc".
 For example: - Aim 1: Develop a learning strategy to increase the ability of illiterate adults to read X - Aim 2: Implement a learning strategy to increase the ability of illiterate adults to read Y.